Standard Market Insurance vs Captive Insurance Programs

 Captive insurance programs and traditional insurance programs are not mutually exclusive.
 In fact, a lot of traditional insurance companies work with captives to reimburse claims.

-Why should you take the risk of a Captive Insurance policy?
+Why should you take on the risk of a captive insurance policy?

 When you compare traditional and captive programs risk, the captive may appear to have more risk initially.
 However, Captives offer long-term solutions and control your risk over time.
 If you are unhappy with your current traditional health insurance program, consider whose interest your large insurance company is looking out for.